AlephVault/redot-windrose/addons/AlephVault.WindRose/README.md

      if `navigability_increments` is `true` and `navigability_type` is `5`, `mask` becomes `(mask | (1 << 5))`, activating the 5th bit.
 This
      enables transitional navigability cells (e.g. shores).

+If a developer wants to change the contents of a tile for any tilemap in the map for a given (x, y) cell dynamically, then they must invoke `map.entities_layer.rule.update_cell_data(Vector2i(x, y))`.
+This will update the navigability data layer for that cell in particular.

 ### Simple rule-related properties and methods

 Again, this rule is a combination from all the previous rules (except for `dummy`, since it adds no logic at all).